 The Child Soldier Prevention Act of 2008 was passed to block the arms sales to any government, paramilitary, or other group that used child soldiers in any capacity, including non-combat roles.
 Built within the law is the power for the president to determine at his discretion whether to waive restrictions for any country that is documented using child soldiers.

-The filibuster is a parliamentary procedure where someone, rather than use speaking time to contribute to a debate on some legislation before a vote, speaks interminably so that the debate never conclused and the legislative body runs out of time to get to a vote.
-This practice occurs when a legislature has limited time to vote on an issue but gives its members unlimited time to speak, and it is a powerful tool to shutter debate on specific issues or even drive the functioning of a body to a halt.
+The filibuster is a parliamentary procedure where someone, rather than use speaking time to contribute to a debate on some legislation before a vote, speaks interminably so that the debate never concludes and the legislative body runs out of time to get to a vote.
+This practice occurs in legislatures where bills expire when deadlines are not met and where legislators where members have unlimited time to speak, and it is a powerful tool to shutter debate on specific issues or even drive the functioning of a body to a halt.

 Drones, the centerpiece of President Obama’s counter-terrorism operations, are often advertised as new, precise, even surgical means of combating belligerents and terrorists in the Middle East.
 To date, attack drones have been deployed in Pakistan, Somalia, Syria, Iraq, Yemen, and Afghanistan, and apart from the occasional embarrassingly blunderous civilian killings and their consequences, they are lauded as a new method of thwarting terrorists and minimizing collateral damage.

 This site functions mostly as an information aggregator, compiling noteworthy reports, publications, articles, projects, guides, anime, etc. with some original content.
 To find you here, out of all the other places on the internet, is quite a surprise.
 Welcome.